tgrapperon/swift-composable-environment/README.md

 ## Choosing between `ComposableEnvironment` and `GlobalEnvironment`
 As a rule of thumb, if you need to modify your dependencies in the middle of the environment's tree, you should use `ComposableEnvironment`.
 If all dependencies are shared across your environments, you should use `GlobalEnvironment`.
 As the first configuration is quite rare, we recommend using `GlobalEnvironment` if you're in doubt, as it is the simplest to implement in an existing TCA project.

-The principal difference between the two approaches are summarized in the following table:
+The principal differences between the two approaches are summarized in the following table:
 |  | `ComposableEnvironment` | `GlobalEnvironment` |
 |---|---|---|
 | Environment Type | Classes | Any existential <br>(struct, classes, etc.) |